How To Make An Advertising Campaign On Facebook Ads Step By Step

 - Know your audience.
 To connect with the target audience, it is essential to establish proper segmentation.
 Only then can we succeed with campaigns that fit their interests and attract users with a good chance of converting.

 - Find a balance between ads and content.
-Although we can make social ads without having a presence developed on Facebook, it works best to combine both strategies: a fan page updated frequently and that shares the content of interest, and ads to reinforce these contents and achieve specific objectives.
+Although we can make social media ads without having a presence developed on Facebook, it works best to combine both strategies: a fan page updated frequently and that shares the content of interest, and ads to reinforce these contents and achieve specific objectives.

 - Do tests: Facebook advertising is an economic investment, so you have to find the best possible return.
 To optimize the results, my recommendation is that you do A / B or multivariable tests of all the critical elements of the ad: images, copy, call to action, In the same way, I encourage you to try different formats of Advertise until you find the most attractive to your audience.